 “I’m curious, Prongs.
 Your parents and Jocelyn’s parents are very close, you could have been pretty much like cousins for real.
 Why aren’t you?”
 I asked him.

-“We were close when we were little, like, I remember her fifth birthday party in particular.
+“We were close when we were little.
+Like, I remember her fifth birthday party in particular.
 We gave chase to garden gnomes for hours.
-And, she gave me a super cool enchanted toy broom for my ninth birthday.
+And, she gave me a super cool new toy broom for my ninth birthday.
 I promised her I’d be Quidditch captain at school, and that I’d get her on my team.
-She told me she was sure I would, and that she wouldn’t complain much when I bossed her around” he sighed.
+She told me she was sure I would, and that she wouldn’t complain much when I bossed her around,” he sighed.

 “But then we got the letter.
 It was happening for real.
 We were going to Hogwarts and I knew she was going to be in the same year as me, and I panicked.
-I kept thinking ‘what if the other kinds think it’s weird that I’m such good friends with a girl’”
+I kept thinking ‘what if the other kids think it’s weird that I’m such good friends with a girl.’”